qdrant/docs/qdrant/v1.2.x/quantization.md

 )
 ```

-There are 2 parameters that you can specify in the `quantization_config` section:
+There are two parameters that you can specify in the `quantization_config` section:

 `compression` - compression ratio.
 Compression ratio represents the size of the quantized vector in bytes divided by the size of the original vector in bytes.